chopov1/RapidGamePrototyping/ChicaghoulProcess/ProcessJounral.md

 These games emulate ps1 style graphics in a 3d space, and are bassicly a walking simulator with jump scares.

+The game was for a chicago game jam and the idea we came up with was a spooky trip on the cta.
+You would wait in the station for a bit, interact with some npc's, then get on the train as you try to go home.
+The train would end up stopping and you would need to make your way through the train cars in order to get to the front car, where you find the conductor possessed and theres a final jumpscare.

 ## Thursday October 5th, 2023

 The first step was to find a way to emulate that pixelated feel in 3D within the unity engine.